Skin school, Anti-aging, Serums, Skincare

 updated on

-Garden of Muses includes some affiliate links marked with an *.
+Garden of Muses includes affiliate links marked with an *.
 As an Amazon Associate I earn from qualifying purchases.
-Please check our site policy.

-Pure Vitamin C (L-ascorbic acid) is one of the most potent skincare ingredients for improving the appearance of fine lines and wrinkles, fading hyperpigmentation, protecting against photo-aging and pollution, and treating acne scarring!
-It’s one of the most thoroughly researched skincare ingredients, and dermatologists agree it is one of the most effective ingredients to include in your skincare routine.
+L-ascorbic acid, or LAA Vitamin C, is one of the most potent skincare ingredients for improving the appearance of fine lines and wrinkles, fading hyperpigmentation, protecting against photo-aging and pollution, and treating acne scarring!

-What Is a Vitamin C Serum?
+What is LAA Vitamin C Serum

-Vitamin C Serums are most commonly made with L-Ascorbic Acid (LAA), the active ingredient I will write about today.
-Serums typically have higher concentrations of LAA when compared to their cream/lotion-based counterparts.
 When starting out using a vitamin C serum, it is a good idea to gradually increase usage from a lower percentage (10%) and application times (1-2 days) to higher percentages (15-20%) and more frequent application (2x daily).

 The Importance of Vitamin C in the Body